 Denizens Brewing: Managing in Real Time

-Since 2014, Denizen Brewing Co. in Maryland has been turning out craft beer and hard seltzer for every palate, serving eclectic world flavors alongside a core stable of European-influenced lagers, IPAs and stouts.
+Since 2014, Denizens Brewing Co. in Maryland has been turning out craft beer and hard seltzer for every palate, serving eclectic world flavors alongside a core stable of European-influenced lagers, IPAs and stouts.
 Being resourceful is key to Denizens, beginning when the company had to change prohibition-era laws to start serving in its hometown in Silver Spring, MD.

 Emily Bruno, Chief Administration Officer, explains how Denizens got off the ground, “I had always done DC-type jobs, but I was looking at moving to something more dynamic and where I could be my own boss.
 Back then, brewing in DC was just getting started with about two breweries in operation, so with my two partners, Jeff Ramirez and Julie Verratti, we started talking about our interest in craft beer.
 Eventually, with some peer pressure, Denizens became a reality.”

 The 2021 business model is now a production brewery, as well as wholesale distribution, and two breweries and two taprooms.
 Bruno appreciates the versatile brand Denizens has become, “I like that it combines a lot of different things and how it keeps things interesting.”

 “Just rolling out the system to process invoices immediately saved hours of my life because I had been inputting them manually… What used to take me two days each month, now takes two hours.”

 – Emily Bruno, Chief Administration Officer — Denizens Brewing Co.